3D Gear Animation Example

 Looping Animated Gears GIF

-A Seamlessly-looping gear rig on a white background in GIF format.
+A Seamlessly-looping gear rig on a white background in Lottie Format.
 Browse other gear animation examples below.

 All colors can be changed and can be exported as a GIF, JSON (web) or video format.
 With some further tweaking and design work, the gears could be different shapes and sizes and a whole chain of gears added.
 The smaller gears typically rotate faster than the larger sizes.